 Justo A. Sanchez serves as the Center's Director of Center Services.
 An experienced Mediator, Justo developed his craft actively mediating community and family disputes as well as court referred cases at various venues throughout New York City.
 From 2005-2010, he served as the Director of OATH's initial workplace mediation program, The Center for Mediation Services.
 His prior positions include serving as a Child Permanency Mediator with the New York Society for the Prevention of Cruelty to Children, mediating child permanency matters in the NYC Family Courts.
 He also served as Mediation Coordinator with the Center for Court Innovation, where he managed the Harlem Community Justice Center's Mediation Program.
 Throughout his career, he has worked with a wide variety of groups, couples and individuals across a broad spectrum of conflict themes and contexts.
 Justo received his Bachelor of Arts from Hunter College.

 Halley B. Anolik, Esq. serves as the Center's Director of Education and Training.
-With a background in mediation, Halley coordinates, creates and delivers training to city agencies on ways to understand and incorporate conflict resolution theory and techniques in their workplace.
-Halley is continuously learning and teaching from a place that examines opportunities for increased understanding and party self-determination in conflict.
+In this role, Halley oversees, creates, and delivers trainings to city agencies and their employees on ways to understand and incorporate conflict resolution and restorative practices’ theory and skills into their workplace relationships.
 Prior to joining the Center, Halley worked at New York Center for Interpersonal Development where she mediated a variety of case types, collaborated with courts, schools and various community groups to implement mediation programs and provided training in conflict resolution.
-She graduated cum laude from Benjamin N. Cardozo School of Law with a concentration in Alternative Dispute Resolution and is a Supervising Attorney for Brooklyn Law School's Mediation Clinic.
+Halley graduated cum laude from Benjamin N. Cardozo School of Law with a concentration in Alternative Dispute Resolution and currently holds an Adjunct Professor post at Brooklyn Law School, where she directs their Mediation Clinic and teaches various courses in the field of ADR.

 Karin McAvoy serves as the Administrative Coordinator for the Administrative Judicial Institute and the Center.
 Karin is a top-performing Executive Assistant with more than 20 years of experience managing office priorities and providing exceptional administrative support for executives and government officials.
 She received her Bachelor's Degree in Business Administration from the University of Phoenix and her Certified Administrative Professional (CAP) designation from the International Association of Administrative Professionals.